clumb3r/senditspammer/README.md

 Tutorial:
 1. Download repository. (be sure to have python installed)
-2. Download the neccessary chromedriver.
+2. Download the neccessary chromedriver and drag it into the senditspammer folder.
 3. Run start.py.
 4. Select the type of spam.
 5. Enjoy (;